netzpirat/haml-coffee/README.md

-  -o, --output                       Set the output filename -n, --namespace                    Set a custom template namespace -t, --template                     Set a custom template name
+  -o, --output                       Set the output filename -n, --namespace                    Set a custom template namespace -t, --template                     Set a custom template name -b, --basename                     Ignore file path when generate the template name
 ```

 _The following section describes only the options that are unique to the command line tool._